owncloud-ansible/apache/index.md

     # Location of the SSL certificate file to use.
 The file has to exist on the target host already or
     # you can use `certificate_file_source` to deploy a certificate located on the Ansible control host.
+    # This file contains the SSL certificate and may also include intermediate CA certificates, sorted from
+    # leaf to root to create a full chain certificate.
     certificate_file: "/path/to/certificate.crt"